ministryofjustice/moj-frontend/docs/probation/styles/pds-page-templates/_case-templates.md

 ## Case template

 Use the case template for pages displaying a case or case details.
-There are 4 variants of the case template:
+There are 4 variants:

 1. Case template (no secondary navigation)